 The WF-3730 has a good display screen.
 It's visible whether you're standing or sitting thanks to its vertical tilt and sharp resolution.
 The menu is easy to navigate and includes three touch buttons (ink, WiFi, and sound).
 There are also instructional videos that play on the display screen to help provide the user with more information on how to change paper, ink cartridges, and perform other tasks.

-The Epson Workforce Pro WF-3730's four-cartridge system is decent.
+The Epson WorkForce Pro WF-3730's four-cartridge system is decent.
 It has a good color page yield but the black page yield is bad.
 Also, when the black ink is running low, the printer will ask if you would like to create a composite black using the other colors to complete the job.
 If you want a printer with better color page yields, check out the Epson EcoTank ET-2400.

-The Epson Workforce Pro WF-3730 has impressive scanning features.
+The Epson 3730 has impressive scanning features.
 Unfortunately, it doesn't include the ability to do duplex scanning, and the scan lid doesn't rise very much to fit larger items.
 If you need a scanner that can be adjusted for bigger textbooks or documents, consider the Brother HL-L2390DW.

 Keep in mind that even if you only print in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.